 Dhanteras, the festival marks the beginning of the festival of lights’ Diwali’.
-Originally known as ‘Dhanvantri Trayodashi’, the festival is known as the integral part of one of the biggest Hindu festival Diwali.
+Originally known as ‘Dhanvantri Trayodashi’, the festival is known as an integral part of one of the biggest Hindu festivals Diwali.
 Dhanteras, the term ‘Dhan‘ refers to wealth or money, and “Teras” refers to the trayodashi date.
 The day is observed at the end of the Ashwin month.

 The auspicious festival holds much significance in the Hindu religion.
-It indeed indicates the purchase of wealth in terms of gold, silver or steel utensils.
-The sale of gold and silver jewellery increase manifolds on this day.
-The new purchases or investments are dedicated to Lord Kuber, Lord Ganesha and Goddess Lakshmi on the day of Diwali.
-It is believed the dedicating wealth to Lords on this day brings immense wealth, fortune and prosperity in one’s wealth.
+It indeed indicates the purchase of wealth in terms of gold, silver, or steel utensils.
+The sale of gold and silver jewelry increases manifolds on this day.
+The new purchases or investments are dedicated to Lord Kuber, Lord Ganesha, and Goddess Lakshmi on the day of Diwali.
+It is believed the dedicating wealth to Lords on this day brings immense wealth, fortune, and prosperity to one’s wealth.

-This year, Dhanteras will fall on 25th October 2019.
-It is common in many places of the country to observe a fast on this day to honour the festival.
+This year, Dhanteras will fall on November 10, Saturday 2023.
+It is common in many places of the country to observe a fast on this day to honor the festival.
 They fast till sunset and ceremoniously broke it by eating puris with sweet dishes.

-It is a ritual to lit diyas and place it on the entrance of the house.
+It is a ritual to lit diyas and places it at the entrance of the house.
 The diyas are considered mandatory to welcome Goddess Laksmi to the home.
 People play devotional songs and bhajans to establish a spiritual environment in their house.
 The new purchases and cereals are placed in the temple area of the house because it is considered auspicious.

 There is another interesting ritual attached to Dhanteras.
-A diya is invoked in the “Yam”, the God of death and the diya is known as “Yam Diya”.
+A diya is invoked in the “Yam”, the God of death, and the diya is known as “Yam Diya”.
 Apart from this diya, people offer prayer to God so that he can help them in keeping all the negative forces at bay.
 Naivedya or Prasad is offered to God.
-Dhanteras 2019 will bring happiness and prosperity in your home.
+Dhanteras 2021 will bring happiness and prosperity to your home.

-The Dhanteras puja muhurat for the day Friday, 25th October 2019 will be 7:08 PM to 8:13 PM.
-The muhurat will last for around 1 hour 05 minutes.
+The Dhanteras puja muhurat for the day October 22, Friday 2023 will be 06:15 PM to 08:13 PM.
+The muhurat will last for around 1 hour and 09 minutes.

 How to do Dhanteras Puja at Home?

 The Lakshmi pujan on the day of Dhanteras is performed during Pradosh Kal.
-This Kal begins after sunset and last for around 2 hours and 24 minutes.
+This Kal begins after sunset and lasts for around 1 hours and 09 minutes.

-Make sure to perform puja during this time period to make deity never leave your home.
+Make sure to perform puja during this time period to make the deity never leave your home.

 The day holds much significance in the Hindu religion, and its importance dates back to the era of Vedas.
 It is believed that the ocean was churned on this particular day for “Amrita” or nectar.
 Lord Dhanvantri and Goddess Lakshmi came out from the ocean during this process carrying out the milk of ocean, the elixir with the power of blessing long and healthy life.